pmarley/rep_neuro/replit.md

 - **Input Validation**: Zod schemas for request validation and sanitization
 - **Session Management**: Session token-based approach for maintaining chat conversations

 The backend uses a modular architecture with separate concerns for routing, storage abstraction, and business logic.
-Mock AI responses are currently implemented with keyword-based selection for demonstration purposes.
+AI responses are now integrated with a webhook endpoint (https://truemetrics-n8n-n8n.b5glig.easypanel.host/webhook/neuro-bot-x) with fallback to keyword-based responses when the webhook is unavailable.

 ## Data Storage Solutions
 - **Database**: PostgreSQL with Drizzle ORM for type-safe database operations